openbikesensor/OpenBikeSensorFirmware/README.md

     Copyright (C) 2020-2021 OpenBikeSensor Contributors
     Contact: https://openbikesensor.org

-    This file is part of the OpenBikeSensor sensor firmware.
+    This file is part of the OpenBikeSensor firmware.

-    The OpenBikeSensor sensor firmware is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+    The OpenBikeSensor firmware is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.